 Appendix C contains stability information prepared for the design of embankment raises for Stages 6 and 7.
 Liquefaction potential plots of the tailings are also presented in Appendix C, these plots indicate the tailings have a low likelihood of liquefaction based on the seismic intensity assessed.

-For completeness purposes, Appendix D contains as constructed details of the Stage 6 and 7 design details.
+For completeness purposes, Appendix D contains drawings showing details of Stage 6 and 7.